An In-Depth Review of Lulu Books for Indie Authors: Pros, Cons & Personal Experience

 Distribution Fees

 When books sell through third-party retailers, Lulu takes a commission on top of printing costs, the usual policy for self-publishing platforms.
+As mentioned above, you pay $5 per book per format to distribute through Lulu.

 Optional Services